 I just stumbled upon a series of pictures from last year.
 It was my first time going to Gropiusstadt for a little walk.
-Okay, truth be told, I went on a date to a Frank Zander mall concert because why not.
+Truth be told, I went on a date to see a Frank Zander mall concert because why not.
 If you haven’t heard of Frank Zander, it’s probably better to keep it that way.

 “The open spaces between the high rises weren’t green yet and thus offered zero quality of life; dark corners and stairways became spaces of anxiety and fear.
 The occupants stayed in their apartments among each other, and in spite of many social institutions who tried to combat the problems, the social life didn’t develop as expected.
 The occupants criticized the lack of inner city urbanity, which was caused by the vast free space, as well as the high density of neighbors and the loss of the “Kiez-Gefühl” (which I can only translate as “Street Culture” or “Neighborhood Culture”).
 The number of tenants kept fluctuating along with the abandoned apartments.”

 In 1986, things were looking a bit better with some changes coming in.

 Gropius’ image of green space (instead of dark, infertile space) was finally met, and more social meeting places (e.g. youth clubs) were established.
 The conditions were, all in all, bettered for a while.

 After the fall of the Berlin Wall in 1989, things changed yet again.